leesangjun1903/NLP-and-Audio/LLM/readme.md

 - OPT-IML : Scaling Language Model Instruction Meta Learning through the Lens of Generalization
 - A General Language Assistant as a Laboratory for Alignment
 - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
+- Training Language Models to Follow Instructions with Human Feedback